-We've assembled a list of must-have equipment to create an ideal workspace for any remote work situation.
-After all, you spend the better part of your day working, so why not create an environment where you can do your best work.
+We've assembled a list of high quality, must-have equipment to create an ideal workspace for any remote work situation.
+After all, you spend the better part of your day working, so why not create home office design that allows you to do your best work.

 1. A laptop stand:

 To achieve an ergonomic setup, you might have to give your laptop a little lift off your desk.
 But you can do better than stacking a pile of books beneath it.
 An inexpensive and worthwhile investment can be a laptop stand that consistently (and steadily) holds your laptop at a more comfortable height and angle. wrkfrce CEO Jesse Chambers, who spends much of his time working from an RV, swears by the value of his laptop stand.